Many people have questioned what the history of afternoon tea is. How and when did this tradition begin? What was served? Was it in the Victorian Era?

 Stop by to get all our ideas on Afternoon Tea and Recipes here.

-I am fascinated how the story of Afternoon Tea was started.
+I am fascinated by how Afternoon Tea was started.
 I had a tea party business back in 2005.
 My friend Helen and I used to have between 8-40 women come for tea to have private parties.
 Mostly the Red Hat Society, but some families would come to have a birthday.
 We even had a few weddings and fundraisers.
-Here are some of the tips you can use in your own tea party.

 During lunch, I would tell the story of how afternoon tea was started.
 It goes something like this.

-If you enjoy tea, I hope you get to experience afternoon tea with scones.
+If you enjoyed the History of Afternoon tea, I hope you get to experience some of these Tea Tips: